 Optimism about financial situation in retirement

-We recognize the possibility that older respondents may be better off in some countries – and so more optimistic - due to more generous DB provisions available to baby boomers.
+We recognize the possibility that older respondents may be better off in some countries, making them more optimistic, due to more generous defined benefit (DB) provisions available to baby boomers.
 However, retirement income levels do not seem to be the driving factor in this confidence equation.

 While retirees are more likely to receive retirement income through DB savings than pre-retirees, the proportion is not markedly different.
-What’s more, the average stated income replacement rates working people say they expect to receive in retirement are mostly in line with the rates actually achieved by retirees, so they appear to be expecting a fairly similar experience from this perspective (see chart below).
+What’s more, the average income-replacement rates working people say they expect to receive in retirement are mostly in line with the rates actually achieved by retirees, so they appear to be expecting a fairly similar experience from this perspective (see chart below).

 What does this mean for retirement systems across the globe?
-The more we can do to help people to understand how well prepared they are for retirement, or what they need to do to get on track, the more optimistic they can become.
+The more we can help people to understand how well prepared they are for retirement, or what they need to do to get on track, the more optimistic they can become.
 Communications, smart investment defaults and better advice all play a role.
-This is particularly important for younger savers less likely to be engaged with their retirement plan – but for whom the need to commit to saving sufficiently for retirement is ever-more pressing.
+This is particularly important for younger savers less likely to be engaged with their retirement plan, but for whom the need to commit to saving sufficiently for retirement is even more pressing.

 Proportion of current income expected/achieved in retirement

 Retirement systems around the globe are at different stages of transition from DB to DC.
-In a similar vein to the age of the participant, our survey found a correlation between the maturity of DC within the broader retirement system of that country and optimism.
+In a similar vein to the age of the participant, our survey found a correlation between optimism and the maturity of DC within the broader retirement system of that country.

 People in more mature DC systems (notably the US and Australia), on the whole, seem to be more content across a range of factors (see charts below).
 Familiarity and experience with the system could play a role here.
 Early stage transition (Sweden, Italy, Germany, Netherlands) brings with it new options, changed regulations and, typically, departure from the relative security of DB.
 People in more mature DC markets have had more time to become accustomed to reforms and a regulatory regime in which they have assumed greater responsibility for their own retirement saving and planning.